College Credit Placement Testing FAQ

 High school students seeking to Dual Enroll may be tested initially without an application submission by entering the student's complete name, date of birth, and mailing address.
 High school students who have not yet submitted the application for admission, must provide their Social Security number at the time of test administration.

-Dual Enrollment restesters and second semester seniors who are inelibible for Dual Enrollment must first submit an application to EFSC prior to initial placement testing or retesting.
+Dual Enrollment retesters and second semester seniors who are ineligible for Dual Enrollment must first submit an application to EFSC prior to initial placement testing or retesting.

 Are there fees to take the Placement Test?

 There is no testing fee for first-time-in-college students who have not previously taken a placement test at EFSC.
 High School Dual Enrollment students may be tested with and on-campus placement test (PERT or ACCUPLACER) annually at no charge.
-Students who want to take the remote ACCUPLACER via Examity will be charged a $25 fee by Examity at the time of registration.
+Students who want to take the remote ACCUPLACER via Meazure Learning will be charged $28 per session plus any on-demand fees.

 Students who are retaking all or part of the placement test must wait 30 days and will be assessed a $10 retest fee per sub-test.